 LIFE GOES ON: AN INTRODUCTION

 Sarah was born in Prickwillow, Cambridgeshire.
 Her husband and the children were born in Ely, Cambridgeshire.
 The transcript for their entry is here.
 You can see the original form here.

-1917: Sarah died at Potters Lane, Ely, Cambridgeshire in October at the young age of 57.
+1917: Sarah died at Potters Lane, Ely, Cambridgeshire on 5th October at the relatively young age of 57.
 This was a few months after the death of her son Herbert in the Battle of Gaza.
 She was buried in Ely cemetery on 9th October in plot F1148.
+There was a notice of the death in the Cambridge Independent Press on 12th October.

+LIFE GOES ON: AN INTRODUCTION